Identity-Unkn0wn/Ender-5-Plus-Upgrades/readme.md

 # Ender 5 Plus(E5+) Upgrades

-This is just a collection of thing that I have done to my printer and wanted to consolidate the recources for anyone who may want to do the same.
+This is just a collection of thing that I have done to my printer and wanted to consolidate the resources for anyone who may want to do the same.

+**WARNING:** This is still a work in progress.

 ## Table of Contents